onnovalkering/brane/docs/quickstart/4-publishing-packages.md

 # 4. Publishing packages
 <span class="label label-blue">APPLICATION</span> <span class="label label-red">SYSTEM</span>

+Before the domain scientist can write the final application, i.e. word count, all the created packages have to be published.
+This is done by pushing (uploading) them to the runtime system's registry.

-We can publish packages by pushing them to the registry of the backend deployment.
-But first we have to pair the CLI to the backend.
-Point the `login` command to the API of your backend installation:
+First we have to pair the CLI to the backend.
+Point the `login` command to your backend installation:

 ```shell
 $ brane login 'http://localhost:8080' --username joyvan
 ```

-After logging in, we can push the packages:
+After logging in, we can push the packages (Fig. 1):
 ```shell
 $ brane push "github" 1.0.0
 $ brane push "base64" 1.0.0